“The Ecopreneur” Content Series

 The Papahānaumokuākea Marine Debris Project (PMDP) focuses on ocean waste removal missions, community engagement, and educational resources in the enduring fight against marine pollution.

 One million pounds of marine debris pose a significant threat to the sacred Hawaiian national monument, presenting a harsh reality for locals who recognize the islands' cultural importance.
 In Hawaiian culture, the monument symbolizes the origin of all life and serves as a resting place for spirits after death.
-This conscious concern necessitates special attention and well-organized cleanup efforts.
+This deeply conscious ancient concern necessitates special attention and well-organized cleanup efforts.

 Kevin O’Brien, Founder and CEO, has spent decades at sea.
 His work with NOAA brought him to the Papahānaumokuākea Marine National Monument, where he recognized the need for greater protection of this sacred site.
 Read more about him HERE.